stellaw1/portfolio-site-v1/about.md

 ## What am I up to right now?
-###### Updated: August 16th, 2021
+###### Updated: September 13th, 2021
-Finished up my internship at SAP, spent the summer enjoying the post-quarantine life while taking a few courses, and getting excited to go back to school and learn!
+Keeping up with school courses, applying for summer internships, and working on startups!

 ## Career Interests
 - Fullstack development